aerokube/selenoid/README.md

 ```
 This file represents a mapping between a list of supported browser versions and Docker container images or driver binaries.
 #### Browser Name and Version
 Browser name and version are just strings that are matched against Selenium desired capabilities: browserName and version.
 If no version capability is present default version is used.
-When there is no exact version match we also try match by prefix.
+When there is no exact version match we also try to match by prefix.
 That means version string in JSON should start with version string from capabilities.
 The following request matches...
 ```
 versionFromConfig = 46.0
 versionFromCapabilities = 46 # 46.0 starts with 46